 According to the IRS, expenses must be both ‘ordinary and necessary to be deductible on a tax return.
 The analysis of expenses helps you assess the tax by the end of the year.
 A write-off does not apply to all the expenses, and few categories allow partial tax breaks.

 Can I Write-off My Business Start-up Costs?

 Businesses can write-off their start-up costs in some conditions.
 It depends on the size and expenditure of the business.
 The IRS allows tax deductions in the legal process, training, and research work expenses.

 What Are The Three Major Types Of Expenses?

 - Fixed expenses

 - Periodic expenses

 These expenses do not change over a long period.
-Such as the expenses of office rent and vehicle rent for you and your staff.
+Such as office and vehicle rent expenses for you and your staff.

 These expenses keep on fluctuating from month to month.
 Such as the expenses of office meals and entertainment.

-These are unplanned expenses like car repair or emergency trips etc.
+These are unplanned expenses like a car repairs or emergency trips etc.